openstack-archive/collectd-openstack-plugins/doc/source/devstackGSG.rst

 Edit the "HOST_IP" varible to appropriately match your environment.

+Also include your chosen "CEILOMETER_BACKEND", as there is no default backend for ceilometer.
+The options for this backend include mysql,es,postgresql or mongodb.

 If you wish to enable any extra features please follow the instructions in the "Additional Features" section below before moving on to the next step.